nueverest/blowdrycss/README.md

 # blowdrycss
 Tool used to quickly auto-generate DRY CSS files from encoded classes found in *.html, *.aspx, *.ascx, or *.master files.
-Other file extensions can be add under `filehandler.py: FileFinder.file_types`.
+<br>Other file extensions can be add under `filehandler.py: FileFinder.file_types`.

 #### Why the name blowdrycss?
 Inspiration for the name came from the blow dryer.
-A blow dryer rapidly drys and styles hair.
+A blow dryer rapidly drys and styles hair. :ok_woman:

 `blowdrycss` is used to rapidly style HTML and generate DRY CSS files.